au-ts/camkes_to_microkit_guide/guide.md

 </system>
 ```

 This VM system defines the necessary *memory regions* `guest_ram-#` for the VMs and maps them into the virtual memory of the VMs by creating a *`map`* in the *`virtual machine`* element of the VMMs' *protection domains*.
 It also sets up the connections between two VMMs, as well as shared memory regions for [Inter-component Transport Mechanisms](#sharedring) (which is done by `seL4VirtQueues` in the CAmkES example).
-Unlike CAmkES, as a minimal seL4 operating systems framework, seL4CP doesn't have a way to describe the properties of the VM guest.
-It's up to you to do the necessary configuration, e.g., `vswitch_layout` and `vswitch_mac_address`, for your seL4CP VM system.
+Unlike CAmkES, as a minimal seL4 operating systems framework, Microkit doesn't have a way to describe the properties of the VM guest.
+It's up to you to do the necessary configuration, e.g., `vswitch_layout` and `vswitch_mac_address`, for your Microkit VM system.

-The examples are simplified for demonstration purposes, see the source code of [the CAmkES version][camkes VMM example] and [the seL4CP version][VMM demo] for details of the implementation.
+The examples are simplified for demonstration purposes, see the source code of [the CAmkES version][camkes VMM example] and [the Microkit version][VMM demo] for details of the implementation.

-For more details on the seL4CP VMM please see its [manual][seL4CP VMM manual].
+For more details on the Microkit VMM please see its [manual][Microkit VMM manual].

 ### Device Pass-through on 64-bit ARM platforms {#passthrough}